-If you've made my Ultra Moist Keto Blackberry Muffins, or my Gluten-Free Cranberry Lemon Muffins, you're bound to like this Keto Blackberry Bread!
+- If you've made my Ultra Moist Keto Blackberry Muffins or my Gluten-Free Cranberry Lemon Muffins, or this oh-so-good Gluten-Free Strawberry Lemon Loaf you're bound to like this Keto Blackberry Bread!

-Made with almond flour, this Keto Blackberry Bread has just the right amount of sweetness.
+- Made with almond flour, this Keto Blackberry Bread has just the right amount of sweetness.
 This recipe uses natural 0-calorie erythritol sweetener, like Monkfruit sweetener, but you can easily substitute sugar or your favourite sweetener if you're not following a Keto diet.

 Let's get started!
-Here are the ingredients you'll need to make a loaf of low-carb blackberry bread.
+Here are the ingredients you'll need to make a loaf of Keto Blackberry Bread with Lemon Glaze!

 - almond flour: finely ground almond flour, not almond meal.
 Almond meal will make your bread much too heavy.

 - 0-calorie natural sweetener: I use Monkfruit sweetener with erythritol.
 If you're on a Paleo diet, you can substitute coconut sugar.
 If you're simply looking for a gluten-free recipe, you can use granulated sugar.
-I use 1/2 cup, but you can certainly reduce this to 1/3 cup if you'd like.
+I use ½ cup, but you can certainly reduce this to ⅓ cup if you'd like.

 - baking powder: gluten-free if necessary